 *edit, August 12, 2017 – I added a Black Agenda link, including an image (from The Matrix) I found there that was too good not to show you.
 I also slightly altered the punctuation in one sentence about the US tweaking its system in order to protect capitalism and forestall revolution, so as to make it clear that its leadership role within the Corporatocracy was post WWII.

 Once an avalanche starts, it doesn’t stop until it reaches what is called the ‘run-out zone’, which occurs when the surface upon which the avalanche is flowing enters into a steepness less than about 20 degrees.
 The avalanche doesn’t miraculously stop before then.
-We have heard the whoompfing sound.
-But the impending avalanche has not occurred, let alone reached the run-out zone.
+We have heard the whoompfing sound and the avalanche is in progress.

 Exactly when did we hear the whoompf?
 Well, I would say it’s a collective whoompf.
 And I would point out that we’ve had other avalanches.
 So there was a (collective) whoompf in connection with neoliberalism, for example, which can be said to have entered into its run-out zone.
 And there is a collective whoompf that we are hearing now in connection with the Corporatocracy’s use of its (martial) instruments of repression together with its Silicon Valley components to kill free communication among the people.